inimist/cakephp-captcha/README.md

 Implementation
 --------------------

-Follow instructions given below to place in Controller, Model and View files.
+Follow instructions given below to place code in Controller, Model and View files.

 ###In Controller

-Add in the top definitions of your controller.
+Add in the top definitions, in $components and $helpers in your controller.

     var $components = array('Captcha'=>array('Model'=>'Signup',
     'field'=>'captcha'));//'Captcha'

+    var $uses = array('CurrentModel'); //replace "CurrentModel" with your current.
+The default model in this example is "Signup" public $helpers = array('Captcha'); // and the default helpers like Form, Session, HTML etc

 Note: "*captcha*" is the field name for which we are binding this captcha here in examples.
 Replace with